 Stir in the tomatoes and their juice, cinnamon stick, star anise, kaffir lime leaves and stock.

 Return the meat to the pot and stir to combine.
-Cover the pressure cooker, set vent to sealing and cook for 35 minutes on high pressure ('meat/stew' setting).
+Cover the pressure cooker, set vent to sealing and cook for 30 minutes on high pressure.

-Release the pressure manually, taking care to keep your hand out of the way of the steam.
+Let the pressure release naturally for 10 minutes, then release remaining pressure manually, taking care to keep your hand out of the way of the steam.

 Check the consistency of the stew - it’s likely the sauce will need to be reduced slightly.
-Stir in the cornflour slurry and use the ‘sauté’ function to reduce the sauce - this can take up to 10-15 minutes.
+Stir in the cornflour slurry and use the ‘sauté’ function to reduce the sauce.

 Remove the cinnamon stick, start anise and kaffir lime leaves before serving.
 Taste and add more salt if needed.